microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 > In fact, CartPole simulation is considered solved if we manage to get the average reward of 195 over 100 consecutive trials.

-## State Discretization
+## State discretization

 In Q=Learning, we need to build Q-Table that defines what to do at each state.
-To be able to do this, we need state to be **discreet**, more precisely, it should contain finite number of disctete values.
-Thus, we need somehow to **discretize** our observations, mapping them to finite set of states.
+To be able to do this, we need state to be **discreet**, more precisely, it should contain finite number of discrete values.
+Thus, we need somehow to **discretize** our observations, mapping them to  a finite set of states.

 There are a few ways we can do this:

-* If we know the interval of a certain value, we can divide this interval into a number of **bins**, and then replace the value by the number of bin that it belongs to.
-This can be done using numpy [`digitize`](https://numpy.org/doc/stable/reference/generated/numpy.digitize.html) method.
+* If we know the interval of a certain value, we can divide this interval into a number of **bins**, and then replace the value by the bin number that it belongs to.
+This can be done using the numpy [`digitize`](https://numpy.org/doc/stable/reference/generated/numpy.digitize.html) method.
 In this case, we will precisely know the state size, because it will depend on the number of bins we select for digitalization.

-* We can use linear interpolation to bring values to some finite interval (say, from -20 to 20), and then convert numbers to integers by rounding them.
+✅ We can use linear interpolation to bring values to some finite interval (say, from -20 to 20), and then convert numbers to integers by rounding them.
 This gives us a bit less control on the size of the state, especially if we do not know the exact ranges of input values.
 For example, in our case 2 out of 4 values do not have upper/lower bounds on their values, which may result in the infinite number of states.

 In our example, we will go with the second approach.
 As you may notice later, despite undefined upper/lower bounds, those value rarely take values outside of certain finite intervals, thus those states with extreme values will be very rare.

 Here is the function that will take the observation from our model, and produces a tuple of 4 integer values: (code block 6)

 ```python
 def discretize(x):
     return tuple((x/np.array([0.25, 0.25, 0.01, 0.1])).astype(np.int))
 ```
-Let's also explore other discretization method using bins: (code block 7)
+Let's also explore another discretization method using bins: (code block 7)

 ```python
 def create_bins(i,num):
     return np.arange(num+1)*(i[1]-i[0])/num+i[0]